-GIRLS WHO MARRY YOUNG ENTER INTO INFORMAL UNIONS, WHICH DENY THEM BASIC Protection and social status and lead to isolation with limited support structures (bantedya et al., 2014; schlecht et al., 2013).
+GIRLS WHO MARRY YOUNG ENTER INTO INFORMAL UNIONS, WHICH DENY THEM BASIC PROTECTION AND SOCIAL STATUS AND LEAD TO ISOLATION WITH LIMITED SUPPORT STRUCTURES (BANTEBYA ET AL., 2014; SCHLECHT ET AL., 2013).

 Evidence shows that poor health outcomes are associated with child marriage.
-The poor health outcomes include; low matrition status, high maternal mortality, and increased risk for HIV infection (Rubin et al.,2009).
-Married women aged 15-24 are five times more likely to have HIV/ADS than those who are not married (Ministry of Health (MCH) and ORC Macro 2006).
+The poor health outcomes include; low nutrition status, high maternal mortality, and increased risk for HIV infection (Rubin et al.,2009).
+Married women aged 15-24 are five times more likely to have HIV/AIDS than those who are not married (Ministry of Health [MOH] and ORC Macro 2006).

-WOMEN WHO MARRY EARLY ARE LIKELY TO EXPERIENCE PREGNANCY COMPLICATIONS That lead to death or disability - obstructed labor and obstetric fistula (bantebya et al., 2013; schlecht et al., 2013).
+WOMEN WHO MARRY EARLY ARE LIKELY TO EXPERIENCE PREGNANCY COMPLICATIONS THAT LEAD TO DEATH OR DISABILITY - OBSTRUCTED LABOR AND OBSTETRIC FISTULA (BANTEBYA ET AL., 2013; SCHLECHT ET AL., 2013).

-Child marriage is closely linked to teenage pregnancies since the young brides are separeted to get pregnant soon atter marriage (MOS2 2011).
-All of these negatively affect the economic progress of addescent girk in terms of unhealty and less productive human resources and the oncessity for increased health expenditure, Child marriage has implications for fertility and population growth, and the latter, in turn, have negative consequences on economic growth (DMS 2006; 2011).
+Child marriage is closely linked to teenage pregnancies since the young brides are expected to get pregnant soon after marriage (MGLSD 2011).
+All of these negatively affect the economic progress of adolescent girls in terms of unhealthy and less productive human resources and the necessity for increased health expenditure.
+Child marriage has implications for fertility and population growth, and the latter, in turn, have negative consequences on economic growth (UDHS 2006; 2011).

-CHILD MARRIAGE HAS IMPLICATIONS FOR FERTILITY AND POPULATION GROWTH, AND The latter, in Turn, have negative consequences on economic growth (uDHS 2006: 2011).
+CHILD MARRIAGE HAS IMPLICATIONS FOR FERTILITY AND POPULATION GROWTH, AND THE LATTER, IN TURN, HAVE NEGATIVE CONSEQUENCES ON ECONOMIC GROWTH (UDHS 2006; 2011).

-Teenage pregrams, is an indicator of improtected ans and hence exposure to the risk of 14 W indextino.
-Skinwangs and WMV2 2009, According to the UDHS 2011, about 44.4% of loyar aged 15-19 years in Uganda here already had sexual relations.
-Addresser with no education (SGS) are more listify to have had as an add to 15-39 years who have even had are, had if of the loyy (50.4%) reported using a contain the last sector during a contain the last sector during a contain the last sector during 275% of the grin (Arini et al. 2015).
+Teenage pregnancy is an indicator of unprotected sex and hence exposure to the risk of HIV infection (Sekiwungu and Whyte 2009).
+According to the UDHS 2011, about 44.4% of girls and 34.9% of boys aged 15-19 years in Uganda have already had sexual relations.
+Adolescents with no education (56%) are more likely to have had sex and to engage in high-risk sex (16.6%) than those with education.
+Among adolescents aged 15-19 years who have ever had sex, half of the boys (50.4%) reported using a condom at the last sex episode compared with just 27.5% of the girls (Amin et al. 2013).

-CONSEQUENCES OF CHILD MARRIAGE AND TEENAGE Pregnancy (Continued)
+CONSEQUENCES OF CHILD MARRIAGE AND TEENAGE PREGNANCY (CONTINUED)

 The negative consequences of teenage motherhood are well documented.
-Evidence shows that addiscent mohers are twice as likely to dis moregranary and delivery complications compared to those who are alder, have high fertility rates and their bables or children ken higher chances of dying (UWCMET 2001; FDH and PHR 2012; Selavangu and Whyte, 2009) in addition, teenage motherhood negatively affect the mather's accordencemonic status and the child because in histing shirt participation in addiscent mothers often segmences stigma, shown, rejection, and accision in their community during reintegration and can become destitude (Wurving, 2011).
+Evidence shows that adolescent mothers are twice as likely to die from pregnancy and delivery complications compared to those who are older, have high fertility rates and their babies or children have higher chances of dying (UWONET 2010; FIDH and FHRI 2012; Sekiwungu and Whyte, 2009.
+In addition, teenage motherhood negatively affects the mother's socioeconomic status and the child because it inhibits girls' participation in education and limits their economic opportunities (FIDH and FHRI 2012).
+Unmarried adolescent mothers often experience stigma, shame, rejection, and exclusion in their community during reintegration and can become destitute (Murungi, 2011.